yinyibo-carol/yyb.github.io/index.md

 <br/>
 <h3 style="cursor: zoom-out; font-size: 7ch; font-family: monospace;color: cadetblue;">NAVIGATION BAR</h3>
 <p style="font-variant: inherit; text-size-adjust: 4ch;">
-<a href="https://yinyibo-carol.github.io/yyb.github.io/index1.html">Introdction to Pr</a>
+<a href="https://yinyibo-carol.github.io/yyb.github.io/index1.html">this is a link</a>
 <br/>
 <br/>
-<a href="https://yinyibo-carol.github.io/yyb.github.io/index2.html">Five basic edits</a>
+<a href="https://yinyibo-carol.github.io/yyb.github.io/index2.html">this is a link</a>
 <br/>
 <br/>
 <a href="https://yinyibo-carol.github.io/yyb.github.io/index3.1.html">This is a link</a></p>